 Top 10 Anime With the Best Story

-Anime possesses many qualities that most other forms of media do not have.
-One of these is the unique stories each anime presents.
-Here are the ten with the best ones.
+Anime offers qualities that most other forms of media do not possess.
+One of the standout aspects is the unique storytelling found in each anime.

 The Top Ten

-1 One Piece One Piece is a manga franchise created by Eiichiro Oda.
-The manga has been adapted into an original video animation (OVA) produced by Production I.G in 1998, and an anime series produced by Toei Animation, which began broadcasting in Japan in 1999 and has aired 851 episodes to date.
+One Piece is a manga franchise created by Eiichiro Oda.
+The manga was adapted into an original video animation (OVA) produced by Production I.G in 1998.
+The anime series produced by Toei Animation began broadcasting in Japan in 1999 and, as of now, has aired 851 episodes.

 One Piece is simply the gold standard for how to write a long-running anime.
 Each saga is its own confined epic, and the variety from saga to saga is just brilliant.
 The characters are simply phenomenal, with interactions that make them seem real.
 The emotional beats are hit every single time, and no form of art has ever made me cry as much as One Piece has.